sriramsv92/Housing-data-set/README.md

 # Housing-data-set
-Predicting the location of a given place.
+The California housing dataset is used here to predict the location of a given house(Ocean, Inland, Near Ocean, Near Bay) from the given features.